-(i) Custodian services
+Custodian services

 The Company provides custodian services to Trinidad and Tobago pension plan funds, collective investment schemes (CIS), other funds and other subsidiaries within the Group.

-Custodian fees for funds are calculated based on a percentage of the fund value or market value of the assets under custody.
+Custodian fees are calculated based on a percentage of the fund value or market value of the assets under custody.
 These Custodian fees are billed and payable at least quarterly in arrears.
-Custodian fees for services to other subsidiaries are charged as a flat fee per annum.
-Group custodian fees for proprietary services are billed and payable monthly.